The objectives of the Hurst Amateur Radio Club are:

 The club was chartered in 1966 with 16 members, has functioned continuously since and currently meets at the Hurst EOC (Emergency Operations Center), which is on the second floor of Firestation #2 at 837 West Pipeline Road Hurst, TX on the third Monday of each month.
 The meeting starts promptly at 7pm.

-To become a member of the Hurst Amateur Radio Club, first review the current club By-laws and then download and print the Membership Application.
-Once completed and signed, submit to the club treasurer along with the yearly dues of $22.
+To become a member of the Hurst Amateur Radio Club, first review the W5HRC club By-laws and then download and print the Membership Application.
+Once completed and signed, submit to the club treasurer along with the yearly dues of $25 for an individual or $35 for you family.
 Dues are due yearly in June.
 Amateur radio operators licensed by the FCC within the last year are eligible to have their first years dues waived.

 For more information about the Hurst Amateur Radio Club, download our New Member Information Packet.